Special values of spectral zeta functions and combinatorics: Sturm-Liouville problems: Green functions and Mercer's Theorem

-By translating the potential function $q$, we may suppose that $\lambda=0$ is not an eigenvalue of $T$.
 Hence, in the following and in Proposition \ref{Mercer}, without loss of generality, we can always suppose $\lambda_0=0$.
-Hence, we get an integral representation of spectral zeta function $\zeta_T(s)$ at positive integers.
-For any $n\ge 1$, we have
+Therefore, we get an integral representation of spectral zeta function $\zeta_T(s)$ at positive integers.
+More precisely, for any $n\ge 1$, we have